-Generally, the enrolling custodial parent or a legally court appointed guardian can withdraw a student.
+Generally, the enrolling custodial parent or a legal court-appointed guardian can withdraw a student.
 Be prepared to present a driver’s license and in some instances, a certified copy of a court order.
 Verification will be made to ensure you are on the student’s personal information card.
-The person who is the emergency contact can only withdraw a student if they are the custodial parent or legal court appointed guardian.
+The person who is the emergency contact can only withdraw a student if they are the custodial parent or legal court-appointed guardian.

 WHAT WILL RCSS NEED ONCE YOU WITHDRAW?

 Richmond County Schools must receive verification that your child is enrolled from your new school.
 Your new school should send a Records Request within ten (10) days of withdrawal unless you are homeschooling your child.
 In the event that a child is withdrawn from a public school to attend a home student program and does not have a Home School Program Declaration of Intent filed pursuant to Code Section 20-2-690 within 45 days of such withdrawal, the school shall refer the matter to the Division of Family and Children Services of the Department of Human Services to conduct an assessment.

 THINGS THAT CAN ASSIST TO ENSURE A SMOOTH TRANSITION

 - Tell us when your child will be leaving as early as possible.

 - Tell us where you are going and the name of your child's new school and the city, state.

 - Call ahead to determine if your child's new school has special programs available, uses block or traditional scheduling (secondary), or is a magnet school.